As we well see later, a similar method is also used to

 references, BIBTEX (old) and biblatex

-a citation: author-year, numeric, abbreviated
+indicating a citation: author-year, numeric, abbreviated

-alphabetic, and footnoted; plus a
+alphabetic, and footnoted, plus a wide range of

 - BIBTEX